MX record does not exist

 The sending IP is a spam source

 Some emails are rejected because the sending IP is a spam source.
-Under Mail Tracking, the entries for rejected IPs in some cases say Real-time Blackhole List (RBL) or Quick Information List (QIL).
+Under Mail Tracking, the entries for rejected IPs in some cases say Real-time Blackhole List (RBL) or Quick IP List (QIL).

 If you are the administrator, you can approve or block IPs in the console under IP Reputation > Appoved/Blocked.

 The recipient's address is not in the current directory